opencats/OpenCATS_Documentation/docs/_build/html/_sources/Install-CentOS7.txt

 * ``$ sudo rm -Rf /var/www/html/home /var/www/html/opencats/INSTALL_BLOCK``

-.. note:: If everything is done correctly, there should be no composer errors.
-If there are errors, take a close look at them to see what is missing.

 Server and Directory permissions
 --------------------------------
 .. note:: CentOS runs SElinux for additional security layers.
 We need to do a few additional things on permissions.

 * ``$ sudo chown apache:apache -R opencats``